 Jubilee Home is a faith-based organization, that believes to be human is to be endowed with dignity and value.
 Every person is more valuable than their worst moment.

 But Jubilee Home does not work only for the benefit of formerly incarcerated individuals.
 JH also works to connect the community and its residents to one another so that we can all benefit from the gifts of each other.
-The Durham community is fuller, and more diverse when young men are allowed to return and put their varied experiences to work within their neighborhoods.
+The Durham community is fuller, and more diverse when people are allowed to return and put their varied experiences to work within their neighborhoods.

 Our origins as an organization are not exciting or extraordinary.
 Like many small non-profits, we began as an attempt to solve a problem – in particular the problem of suitable supportive housing options for young men returning from incarceration in North Carolina.
 As we develop we learn every day that our role is less about solving the problems of others and more about learning how to be part of a community of mutual kinship.